-1 semester credit 1/0/0This course provides a comprehensive introduction to digital literacy and productivity in higher education and in the workplace.
+This course provides a comprehensive introduction to digital literacy and productivity in higher education and in the workplace.
 Students will explore a variety of topics in computing, such as: fundamentals of computer hardware and software; finding credible information on the Web; digital communications; productivity software; computer security and privacy; and emerging digital technologies and applications.
-A special emphasis is placed on helping students develop critical thinking and problem solving skills in the use of technology.
+A special emphasis is placed on helping students develop critical thinking and problem-solving skills in the use of technology.
 This course may be taken online or face to face.
 Prerequisite(s): None.